Maximum residue levels for fuberidazole

 Summary

-On 16 December 2024, the European Commission notified the World Trade Organization (WTO) that it intends to lower the limit of determination (LOD) for fuberidazole to 0.01 mg/kg for some cereals – wheat, rye, oats, and barley (G/SPS/N/EU/802).
+The European Commission decided to lower the limit of determination (LOD) for fuberidazole to 0.01 mg/kg for some cereals – wheat, rye, oats, and barley.
 (The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)

-EU proposes to set MRLs for fuberidazole to the LOD for all products
+EU sets MRLs for fuberidazole at the LOD for all products

-Draft Commission Regulation amending Annexes II, III and V to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for chlorpropham, fuberidazole, ipconazole, methoxyfenozide, S-metolachlor and triflusulfuron in or on certain products
+Commission Regulation (EU) 2025/1163 of 13 June 2025 amending Annexes II, III and V to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for chlorpropham, fuberidazole, ipconazole, methoxyfenozide, S-metolachlor and triflusulfuron in or on certain products

 Update

-On 16 December 2024, the European Commission notified the World Trade Organization (WTO) that it intends to lower the limit of determination (LOD) for fuberidazole to 0.01 mg/kg for some cereals – wheat, rye, oats, and barley (G/SPS/N/EU/802).
+The European Commission decided to lower the limit of determination (LOD) for fuberidazole to 0.01 mg/kg for some cereals – wheat, rye, oats, and barley.
 (The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)

 Impacted Products